A theory of generalised coordinates for stochastic differential equations: Density dynamics via the Fokker-Planck equation

 \section{Density dynamics via the Fokker-Planck equation}

 How does the probability density of the generalised coordinate process $\mathbf x_t \sim \rho_t$ evolve over time?
-The answer is entailed in the Fokker-Planck equation \cite{riskenFokkerPlanckEquationMethods1996,pavliotisStochasticProcessesApplications2014, Soize1994}.
+Dynamics in generalised coordinates are deterministic $ \dot{\mathbf{x}} = \mathbf{D}\mathbf{x}$ given a random initial condition, which determines the initial probability density $\rho_0$, i.e. \eqref{eq: gen Cauchy problem}.
+The time evolution of the density is given by the Fokker-Planck equation \cite{riskenFokkerPlanckEquationMethods1996,pavliotisStochasticProcessesApplications2014, Soize1994}, which in the absence of diffusion coefficient reduces to a Liouville equation.
 The following computations are formal when $N=\infty$.
-The Fokker-Planck equation reads\footnote{Some readers familiar with Fokker-Planck formulations---often written with a drift and a diffusion term--may be wondering where the second order (diffusion) term is.
-Note that as $ \dot{\mathbf{x}} - \mathbf{D}\mathbf{x} = 0 $ when $ N = \infty $, the effective diffusion coefficient is zero.}
+The Fokker-Planck equation reads: